puravsood/vegetable-defect-detection/README.md

 ## 🚀 Installation

 Installation instructions have been intentionally removed as this project is still under development.
-If you wish to run the code, please review the source files and manually set up the environment accordingly.
+If you wish to run the code and experiment on your own, please review the source files and manually set up the environment accordingly.
+The setup instructions for the Jetson Nano are provided in the [Jetson Setup Guide](https://github.com/puravsood/vegetable-defect-detection/blob/main/jetson_setup.md).

 ---